microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 - Successfully establish BGP relationship between ARS and the Central Network Virtual Appliance
 - Analyze the different routing advertisements (VPN Gateway and ARS)

+*For this section, student will also be provided the necessary configuration for a Cisco CSR 1000v to establish BGP relationship with Azure Route Server and remove any stale configuration from the last section.
+Again, if the student has another third pary NVA preference, please provide the necessary configuration.*

 ## Success Criteria

 At the end of this challenge you should: